Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 By Juxtaposed Tides | Adventure Forecast: Celestial Chaos Worth Chasing

-Introduction to this Months' Carolina’s Night Skies
+Introduction to this Month's Carolina’s Night Skies

 A Planet Parade Worth Peeling the Lids Back For

-All Month | Venus, Jupiter, Mars, Saturn, Uranus and Neptune
+All Month | Venus, Jupiter, Mars, Saturn, Uranus, and Neptune

-Don’t miss:
+Don’t Miss:

 Best Spots to Watch:

-Pilot Mountain overlook — shoot the full dawn lineup over the misty valley
+Pilot Mountain overlook — Shoot the full dawn lineup over the misty valley.

 The Buck Moon: Standing Tall in the Heat